Bentleysb/RPG-Init/Manual.md

 The first is the Input/Output (IO) bar.
 It provides controls for loading and saving creature lists and encounters.
 On the far right of this bar there is a button to open a new instance of the program in a new tab/window.

 The second is the encounter title.
-It simply displays the name of the currently loaded encounter.
-The name is also edited using the text field in this header.
+It displays the name of the currently loaded encounter and the current round.
+The name and round are edited using the text field in this header.
+The round counter will automatically increase or decrease when the active turn wraps around the encounter list.

 While shown on all views, these headers can be minimized using controls in each view.